-Thank you for taking the time to read this guide through and familiarising yourself with our plans for the teaching of RSE.
+Thank you for taking the time to read this guide through and familiarising yourself with our RSE Curriculum.

 Please follow the link below to a questionnaire which will provide us with useful feedback.
-There is an option to ask us further questions through this link.
+If you have any questions, there is an option to ask us those questions through this link.